weipengxumpi/linkedin_publication_importer/README.md

 ![LinkedIn Publication Importer](banner.png)
 ## LinkedIn Publication Automation Script

 This Python script automates the process of adding academic publications to your LinkedIn profile.
-It extracts publication information from a PDF file and automatically adds them to your LinkedIn profile using Selenium WebDriver.
+It extracts publication information from a PDF file and automatically adds them to your LinkedIn profile.

 ## Features